Tell us everything we need to know about you.

 Can you tell us about an exciting memory/experience from working in the store?

 There’s too many good memories and good experiences to count, seriously!
 Despite the challenges, we really do try and find a laugh in the everyday and it’s the people that visit the shop that make for our good experiences.
-Though the day Mary Portas is called is imprinted on my memory!
+Though the day Mary Portas called in is imprinted on my memory!

 Does The Artizans have any exciting plans for the new year or 2020?